 11. Dine at a Cosy Restaurant

-One of the best things to do in Dublin, Ireland, is dining at a cozy restaurant to escape the outside chill.
+One of the best things to do in Dublin, Ireland is dine at a cozy restaurant to escape the outside chill.
 The city is home to many snug establishments offering hearty meals beside a crackling fire.
 Here are some of the top places to enjoy a tasty dish in winter.

 It features a contemporary but warm environment.
 Here you can indulge in an evening three-course menu, which often features goat with artichoke and girolles.